isri12/notesrepo/CPPNotes.md

 }

 ```
+-
 - **Construcror**:
 - - **Destructor**
 - **Operator Overload**:
 -pragma once **vs** #ifdef CAR_H .... #define CAR_H.....#endif //CAR_H (include gard)
+-class and struct keywords: Used to define classes and structures.
+-Member variables: Data attributes stored within a class.
+-Member functions: Methods that define the behavior of objects.
+-Access specifiers: public, private, and protected to control member visibility.
+-Constructors and destructors: Special methods to initialize and clean up objects.
+-Inheritance: class Derived : public Base to create derived classes.
+-Polymorphism: Achieved through virtual functions and dynamic dispatch.
+-Operator overloading: Defining custom behaviors for operators like +, -, ==, etc.
+-Templates: Used to create generic classes and functions.
+-Namespaces: Used for organizing and managing code.

 **Review code**
 ```cpp